arcmags/xmr-mine/README.rst

     Launch in quiet daemon mode and fork to background.

 ``--currency, -C <CURRENCY>``
-    Specify what currency to mine for.
+    Set currency to mine for.
+Any currency with a wallet and pool given in *xmr-mine.conf* may be used.

 ``--dryrun, -D``
     Generate *config.txt* and *pools.txt* without launching *xmr-stak*.